 Citizens School of Nursing has received funds from the US Government CARES Act HEERF.
 Learn more about these funds and, view our quarterly reports and monthly statements by visiting CSON CARES Act HEERF Reports.

 Citizens School of Nursing tuition and fees are subject to change.
 Please read the following sections regarding finances and contact us for tuition and fees details for the current enrollment year.
+Use our Net Price Calculator to estimate the various costs of school.

 All fees and tuition are to be paid to the accounting office at Citizens School of Nursing by the first day of each billing period, unless the student has sufficient financial aid funds to pay those costs or is set up on a payment plan.